Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

 NORWEGIAN FOOD TOURS

 Needless to say, no one knows Norwegian food better than a local, so what better way to experience the best of Norwegian cuisine than by going on a food tour?
-A knowledgeable local will guide you to the best restaurants and markets so all you have to do is follow and eat.
-Check out Get Your Guide for a list of food tours in Oslo and other cities in Norway.
+A knowledgeable local will guide you to the best Norwegian restaurants and markets so all you have to do is follow and eat.
+Check out Get Your Guide for a list of Norwegian food tours in Oslo and other cities throughout Norway.

 Thanks to globalization, it’s just as easy to get sushi in Oslo as it is to get pizza in Tokyo.
-But if you’re a Traveleater with a keen interest in traditional food, then this list of 25 Norwegian dishes should give you a lot to look forward to on your next trip to Norway.
+But if you’re a Traveleater with a keen interest in traditional Norwegian food, then this list of 25 Norwegian dishes should give you a lot to look forward to on your next trip to Norway.

 Some of the links in this Norwegian food guide are affiliate links, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel and food guides.
 Thank you!